Keyboard shortcuts

 • FPP (Fingerprinting Protection) is enabled in normal browsing when Enhanced Tracking Protection is set to Strict.
 Both Known Fingerprinters and Suspected Fingerprinters Protection are enabled in Private Browsing and when ETP is set to strict.
 On the Custom level of ETP you can toggle on/off different features.

-WebRTC
+Disable WebRTC

 The main reason people disable WebRTC is to prevent an IP address leak.
 WebRTC is designed for real-time communication like video calls and file sharing.
 If you don’t use those features, it makes sense to disable it.